The Transformative Power of Inpatient Trauma Counseling

 Inpatient Trauma Counseling – Breaking the Cycle of Triggers

-Intensive care offers a reprieve by taking trauma survivors out of these destabilizing environments.
-At Yatra Centre, you will have access to a space designed specifically for your recovery.
-We eliminate harmful influences and provide an environment free of judgment, chaos, or danger.
-This physical and emotional safety can allow you to lower your defenses and begin exploring your trauma without the fear of being retraumatized.
+Intensive care offers a reprieve from all this, by taking trauma survivors out of their destabilizing environments.
+At Yatra Centre, you will be immersed in a space designed specifically for your recovery.
+In the absence of disturbances and negative or harmful influences, the environment we provide is free of judgment, disorder, and danger.
+This physical and emotional safety allows you to lower your defenses, and to begin exploring your trauma without the fear of adding to it.

 Importance of the Therapist-Client Relationship